 In recent times many new antioxidants have been discovered and tested and I believe that it is now possible to slow the aging process in comparison to what is normally expected.
 Many more people could live beyond 100, possibly 110 years.
 To be sure the 'experts' will probably disagree, but I encourage you to read on.
 God spoke of human lifespan being 120 years in Genesis 6:3.

 The most exciting research into the slowing of human aging and prevention of chronic disease is a supplement which boosts AMPK levels.
 If you read no further I would strongly recommend reading this article on AMPK.
 This supplement which boosts AMPK can be bought here.
 Also read about the diabetes drug metformin for which trials are starting.
 See this article too.
 Two of the most interesting other supplements for slowing the aging process are resveratrol of which you could take up to 300mg daily and SODzyme - take three capsules before breakfast.
 Better still, get your SODzyme and other anti-aging nutrients in a Life Extension product called "Mitochondrial Energy Optimizer."
 Whatever you do, be sure to take AMPK Activator.
 These are all available from the Life Extension Foundation, as are all of the supplements mentioned below.
 There are also several hormones which probably slow the aging process, namely melatonin, DHEA and Human Growth Hormone.
 If you can't get DHEA in your country (such as in Australia) then you may import a precursor Pregnenolone.
 Human Growth Hormone is expensive, but precursors such as Arginine and Ornithine are readily available.
-I also suggest carnosine and a low cost supplement of chromium in the form of chromium polynicotinate.
+I also suggest carnosine and a low cost supplement of chromium in the form of chromium polynicotinate and also boron.
 In general, these should be combined with a good antioxidant mix including vitamin E and selenium, a B-complex with folic acid, a good mineral supplement with plenty of magnesium and at least 100mg/day of coenzyme Q10 mentioned below.

 Exercise and nutrition

 Firstly, let me say that exercise such as brisk walking (as well as resistance exercise, weight lifting etc) does improve your metabolism and overall health, helping you to control weight and fat levels.
 And speaking of fat, I probably don't need to tell you that most people in affluent Western societies consume too much fat.
 In general, all animal products are riddled with fat - not just the obvious white stuff, but all through that bacon and pork, the red meat and the chicken.
 You need to cut back on meat and go without it at least three days a week.
-Milk and cheese also are not as good for you as you might be led to believe - soy products are preferable.
+Milk and cheese also are not as good for you as you might be led to believe - try almond milk.
 Avoid excess salt, sugar, alcohol, chocolate and caffeine as much as possible and keep off tobacco altogether!
 And, yes you've heard it before, eat more fiber, wholegrain products, fruit and vegetables and drink more purified water!

 Why are supplements necessary?

 With all that good food, why then should we take supplements?
 Science has shown that the body needs at least sixty or more essential nutrients on a regular basis.
 Modern food processing and agricultural processes destroy a very large proportion of the nutrients that should be in the food.
 A UK study by David Thomas (published March, 2004) found that, compared with 1940 levels, vegetables had lost half their calcium and 76% of their copper for example.
 When Abraham lived to 175 years (Gen 25:7) he no doubt got most of those nutrients in his diet.
-God had ordered that the soil be rested for one year in seven, and this would have restored the levels of important minerals which are so low these days.
+God had ordered that the soil be rested for one year in seven, and this would have restored the levels of important minerals like selenium and boron which are so low these days.
 We have no option but to put back the vitamins, minerals and other nutrients by way of supplementation.